fatlabsxyz/tongo-docs/content/docs/auditor.md

 ## Ex-Post Proving

 ### Motivation
-After a transfer is completed, participants may need to prove transaction details to third parties without revealing their private keys.
+After a transfer is completed, participants may need to prove a specific transaction detail to a third partie without revealing their private keys.
 Ex-post proving enables this through cryptographic proofs.

 ### Protocol
 Consider a completed transfer with ciphertext $(TL, TR) = (g^{b_0} y^{r_0}, g^{r_0})$.
 To prove the transfer amount to a third party with public key $\bar{y}$: